tonqa/JustType/README.md

         textView.isSyntaxCompletionUsed = NO;

+* You can also adapt the two colors used for the gestures on the keyboard by using these properties:

+        [[JTKeyboardListener sharedInstance] setTouchDownColor:[UIColor redColor]];
+        [[JTKeyboardListener sharedInstance] setTouchMoveColor:[UIColor redColor]];

-* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off, too:
+* If you want to deactivate the visual help (for gestures) which occur on top of the keyboard while swiping then you can switch them off, too:

         [[JTKeyboardListener sharedInstance] setEnableVisualHelp:NO];